greek-learner-texts/ChambersGreekWar/README.md

 The Greek text narrative portion of Chambers' reader is composed of 48 sections broken up into "parts" of twelve chapters each.
 The dot format hierarchy used is `Section.Paragraph.Line`.
 Zero-values in dot notation indicate headings.
 Parts are _not_ currently tracked in the files themselves but can be considered additional metadata.
 Section titles should be included in the format of `XX.00.00`.

 Cleanup and formatting is in progress.
-For ease of tracking, each of the 48 sections is prepared separately, but these will eventually be combined into a single .txt file in the text/ folder.

 ### To-Do